-Using Liquefied Petroleum Gas (LPG) has become more affordable for lower income families in Cameroon thanks to a new microfinance program, called “Bottled Gas For Better Life”, launched in February 2017 by The Global LPG Partnership (GLPGP), a public-private partnership under the United Nations Sustainable Energy for All initiative.
+Using Liquefied Petroleum Gas (LPG) has become more affordable for lower income families in Cameroon and Kenya thanks to a new microfinance program, called “Bottled Gas For Better Life”, first launched in Southwestern Cameroon in February 2017 by The Global LPG Partnership (GLPGP).

-“Bottled Gas For Better Life” provides lower-income households with loans of 50,000 CFA (about US $81) to make the switch from solid cooking fuels to LPG.
-Loans were provided to an initial 150 households from Batoke village in the Southwestern region of Cameroon for their purchase of LPG start-up kits.
+“Bottled Gas For Better Life” provides lower-income households with loans of about US $80-90 to make the switch from solid cooking fuels to LPG.
+Loans are provided to households for their purchase of LPG start-up kits.
 Each kit consists of a double-burner ignition stove, a 12.5kg filled gas bottle, a rubber hose and a regulator.
 This is the first program of its kind in Cameroon, addressing consumer demand for LPG through microfinance.
 Through November 2018, 684 Cameroonian households (more than 3000 people) and 63 Kenyan households (around 300 people) have switched to clean cooking with LPG through the program.

 GLPGP developed the program to address the challenge of upfront costs that prevent many lower-income families from switching to LPG.
-Depending on the type of burner that a household uses, the typical cost to buy the required equipment may vary between CFA 45,000 and 55,000 (US$72 – US$88).
+Depending on the type of burner that a household uses, the typical cost to buy the required equipment may vary between US$72 – US$88.
 The cost of a 12.5kg or 13kg cylinder refill, which lasts about a month for a family of five, is around US$10.

 With these loans, families will not have to shoulder the upfront cost of LPG equipment all at once.
 Repaying the loans will be manageable.
-Households will make 8,300 CFA (US$13) monthly payments over 6 months.
+Households make equal monthly payments over 6 months.

 Local partners are playing integral roles in implementing the program.
-The Cameroon community lending network Mutuelle Financière des Femmes Africaines (MUFFA) will service the loans to the households through the Ngango Association Batoke.
-The network is supported by Afriland First Bank.
-A local LPG gas marketer, GLOCALGAZ, will supply the LPG equipment and fuel.
+The Cameroon community lending networks Mutuelle Financière des Femmes Africaines (MUFFA) and MC2 service the loans to the households.
+MUFFA is supported by Afriland First Bank, a leading Cameroonian bank.
+Two local LPG gas marketers, GLOCALGAZ and Tradex, supply the LPG equipment and fuel.
 In Kenya, the microfinance partner is Equity Bank and the LPG operating partner is the National Oil Corporation of Kenya (NOCK).

-“Bottled Gas For Better Life” builds on GLPGP’s work with the Government and LPG sector in Cameroon over the past two years.
+“Bottled Gas For Better Life” builds on GLPGP’s work with the Government and LPG sector in Cameroon.
 From 2015, GLPGP has been working with the Government of Cameroon under the coordination of the Ministry of Water Resources and Energy (MINEE) to create the country’s first national LPG Master Plan, completed and adopted by the Government in December 2016.
 The plan defines new policies, regulations and investment projects to support increased LPG supply, availability and affordability, with the goal that 58 % of Cameroonians will use LPG for their cooking needs by 2030.
-Currently, less than 20% of households use LPG.
+In 2016, less than 20% of households used LPG.

 In many developing countries, LPG has remained out of reach for much of the population.
 Besides issues of cost, people in rural areas have inadequate access to nearby LPG suppliers and retails shops where they can purchase refills, like in the cities.
-However, demand for LPG in Sub-Saharan Africa has spiked in recent years due to more awareness of the benefits of clean cooking and a growing middle class who can readily afford the equipment as well as the fuel.
+However, demand for LPG in Sub-Saharan Africa has spiked in recent years due to more awareness of the benefits of clean cooking.
 Burning of firewood, charcoal and other biomass fuels for cooking is scientifically proven to be dangerous for health and destructive to the environment.
 Cooking with LPG eliminates smoke exposure in the home and protects the forest.
 In addition, using LPG frees up time.
-Food is cooked faster using LPG, and people do not need to spend time collecting firewood or other biomass fuels.
+Food is cooked faster using LPG, and people (usually women and children) do not need to spend time collecting firewood or other biomass fuels.

 The pilot phase of "Bottled Gas For Better Life" concluded in November 2017, with encouraging results.
 94% of total loaned capital was repaid.
-Recorded LPG usage was 22.9 kg per person per year (annualized with 8 months’ usage), as compared to the national average of around 4 kg per person per year, and consistent with international norms for use of LPG as the primary cooking fuel.
-GLPGP and its Cameroonian implementing partners are expanding the program, beginning February 2018, to 800 households across five regions of Cameroon.
+Recorded LPG usage per household was nearly five times the national average in Cameroon and consistent with international norms for use of LPG as the primary cooking fuel.
+GLPGP and its Cameroonian implementing partners expanded the program in 2018 to nine communities across five regions of Cameroon.
 A Kenyan program was launched in August 2018.